 - salt & pepper

-- Heat a tablespoon of butter in a pan over medium heat.
-Pour the sauce, season with salt and pepper, stir and let it cook until it thickens (about 10 minutes).
-Turn off heat and set aside.
+- Heat the butter in a pan over medium heat.
+Pour the sauce, season with salt and pepper, stir and let it cook until it thickens (about 2 minutes).
+Turn off the heat and set aside.

-- Lightly oil a 22×28 cm baking dish.
-Pour half of sauce onto and spread it all over the bottom.
+- Lightly oil a baking dish.
+Pour half of the sauce and spread it all over the bottom.

 - Place all tortillas filled with chicken onto the baking dish, making sure the seam side is down.